 The 2019-2020 Metro Board of Directors consists of the following officers and directors:

-- Vice President - Wanda Parker, Orange County, Florida
+- President - Wanda Parker, Orange County, Florida

-- Director (2nd year) - Keith Talley, Louisville Metro, Kentucky
+- Vice President - Keith Talley, Louisville Metro, Kentucky

 AUDIT AND TAX COMMITTEE